 There was a knock at the front door.
-It was nearly 5pm, well past the normal time the postman does deliveries.
+It was nearly 5 pm, well past the usual l time the postman does deliveries.
 Who could it be?
-I had given up on wanting my delivery, and assumed my package would arrived tomorrow.
-I was delighted to discover, it was the postman with my kikki.K stationary delivery.
-A brand new beautiful journal.
+I had given up on wanting my delivery and assumed my package would arrive tomorrow.
+I was delighted to discover; it was the postman with my kikki.K stationery delivery – a brand new beautiful journal.
 I was in stationary heaven.
 Thank you!

 My writing style had a serious upgrade in April.
 For the past couple of months, I have been involved in an online writers boot camp.
-In April, feedback I gained from Aleesah Darlison was next level.
+In April, the feedback I gained from Aleesah Darlison was next level.
 The feedback has made me a better writer.

 At Easter, we visited the family’s farm for Good Friday and Easter Saturday.

-My sister brought along her metal detector and we went treasure hunting.
-It hasn’t rained in ages, the ground was very hard and dry.
+My sister brought along her metal detector, and we went treasure hunting.
+It hasn’t rained in ages; the ground was tough and dry.
 The metal detector’s high pitch tone indicated something buried in the ground.

 I love being an adult and going on an adventure looking for treasure.
 It’s not just characters in stories that go on quests or adventures.

 The second half of Easter we spent in Melbourne, with my husbands family.
 We stayed in a wonderful apartment building with city views.
 It was lovely to soak up some city vibes, catch an Uber and get Uber Eats.
-Although, I am not a big fan of the traffic in Melbourne.
+Although I am not a big fan of traffic in Melbourne.
 There were a lot of cars traveling at Easter time.

 The fun continued and we went with friends to the country Speedway.
 I have fond memories of my Dad, taking us to speedway as a kid.
-My husband had never been to speedway before!
+My husband had never been to the speedway before!
 It’s so much fun, we had to go, especially to watch the demolition derby.
 There were six old cars lined up, and they crashed into each other.
 The last car still standing was the winner.
 Everyone in the crowd stood close to the demolition derby action.
 The driver would reverse up and crash into his opponent.
 Two cars battled until it was declared a draw.
 Both drivers walked away with $500 prize money.

 We went to the Historic Vehicle and Air show in Wangaratta.
-There was an interesting display of old fire trucks, ambulances and an old police car.
+There was an interesting display of old fire trucks, ambulances, and a former police car.
 Unique and antique planes flew above and entertained the crowd.
 After the show, we drove to Devenish to see the ANZAC Silo Art.
 I would highly recommend seeing the Devenish Silo Art, to anyone traveling around Benalla.
 The ANZAC Silo Art is a beautiful memorial to the women and men who served in the World Wars.

-Thank you April!
+Thank you, April!
 I’m looking forward to May!

 And thank you for reading this blog post today!